Sato-Tate Distributions: An introduction to Sato-Tate distributions

 If we pick another cubic polynomial $f\in \Z[x]$, we will typically obtain the same result as we did in our example; when ordered by height almost all cubic polynomials $f$ have Galois group $G_f\simeq S_3$.
 But there are exceptions: if $f$ is not irreducible over $\Q$ then $G_f$ will be isomorphic to a proper subgroup of~$S_3$, and this also occurs when the splitting field of $f$ is a cyclic cubic extension (this happens precisely when $\disc(f)$ is a square in $\Q^\times$; the polynomial $f(x)=x^3-3x-1$ is an example).
 Up to conjugacy there are four subgroups of $S_3$, each corresponding to a different distribution of $N_f(p)$:

-One can do the same thing with polynomials of degree $d>3$.
-For $d\le 19$ the results are exhaustive: for every transitive subgroup $G$ of $S_d$ the \href{http://galoisdb.math.upb.de/home}{database} of Kl\"uners and Malle \cite{KM01} contains at least one polynomial $f\in \Z[x]$ with $G_f\simeq G$ (including all 1954 transitive subgroups of $S_{16}$).
-The non-transitive cases can be constructed as products (of groups and of polynomials) of transitive cases of lower degree.
-It is an open question whether this can be done for all $d$ (even in principle).
-This amounts to a strong form of the inverse Galois problem over $\Q$; we are asking not only whether every finite group can be realized as a Galois group over $\Q$, but whether every transitive permutation group of degree $d$ can be realized as the Galois group of the splitting field of an irreducible polynomial of degree $d$.
+One can do the same with polynomials of degree $d>3$.
+For irreducible polynomials of degree $d\le 16$ the results are exhaustive: for every transitive subgroup $G$ of $S_d$ the \href{http://galoisdb.math.upb.de/home}{database} of Kl\"uners and Malle \cite{KM01} contains at least one irreducible monic polynomial $f\in \Z[x]$ of degree $d$ with $G_f\simeq G$ (as permutation groups).
+It is an open question whether this can be done for all $d$ (even in principle); indeed, the case $d=17$ remains open at this time.
+One can also ask this question for non-irreducible polynomials.
+Of course the Galois group of any polynomial $f$ is isomorphic to the Galois group of some irreducible polynomial~$g$, but the degree of $g$ might need to be larger than that of~$f$.